AliGhaffarian/university_thingies/research_and_presentation/1_solving_rstcon_d1n0p13v3.md

 	global args, message

 	# check if the packet is DNP3 and going to the right spot
-	if True: #removed the packet matcher function
+	if True: #removed the packet match function
 		# if packet has ApplicationIIN
 		if ((args.method == "iin") and pkt.haslayer(DNP3ApplicationIIN)):
 			#decode the nmessage into the two reserved fieldsS